Buzut/steroids/README.md

 * Clean, neatly organised code

 ### JavaScript
-* ES6 setup, ready to use the latest features (Babel)
+* ESNext setup, ready to use the latest features (Babel)
 * Possibility to use CommonJS & ESM modules with [Tree Shaking](https://en.wikipedia.org/wiki/Tree_shaking) (Rollup)
 * Powerfull DOM based routing (you can load some JS files on certain pages only)
 * Two JS builds: one as an ES6 module and the second one as a normal script.
 This allows for best performance and compatibility with the widest range of browsers as [Google explains](https://developers.google.com/web/fundamentals/primers/modules)

 #### JS conditional loading
-You know that speed is everything for the UX and the SEO of your site.
+You know that speed is everything for the UX and SEO of your site.
 So why load one big JS file on all pages when you can target just the amount of JS required on a given page?
 That's exactly the feature unlocked by our JS router.

-The modules that you'll want to be loaded dynmically are to be placed into `scripts/routes/`, then simply initialise the router, telling it which modules load on what pages.
+The modules that you'll want to be loaded dynmically are to be placed into `scripts/routes/`, then simply initialise the router, telling it which modules should load on what pages.

 ```js
 // in main.js